zerasul/mdbook_en/13Scroll/scroll.md

 0,0,40,32,40,DMA_QUEUE);
 ```

-As you can see, we create a TileMap from the Tiles; that compose the TileSet we have loaded; and we draw the screen, using a rectangle of 40x32 Tiles (All the available space at the top).
+As you can see, we create a TileMap from Tiles; that compose the TileSet we have loaded; and we draw the screen, using a rectangle of 40x32 Tiles (All the available space at the top).
 Once the TileMap is loaded in the background A, we will draw the image in the background B; both with low priority; so the background B will be behind the background A; giving sensation of depth.

 ```c
 VDP_drawImageEx(BG_B,&city,